coderefinery/train-the-trainer/_episodes/01-intro.md

 > My goal for a lesson is to spark curiosity to try things after the lesson,
 > both for the novices ("This looks like a useful tool, I want to try using it
 > after the workshop.") and the more experienced participants ("Aha - I did not
 > know you could do this.
-I wonder whether I can make it work with X." I like
+I wonder whether I can make it work with X.").
+I like
 > to start lessons with a question because this makes participants look up from
 > their browsers.
 >